rolandpakai/firework-simulator/README.md

-# local-minifier
+# firework-simulator

-This is a local environment that you can use to minify your CSS, JS, & HTML files.
+This is a firework simulator based on https://codepen.io/hoangthien1508/pen/YooJjv

 ## Getting Started